Enquire

 Origins of Lipton's Legacy

-The journey of Lipton tea traces back to the lush hills of Ceylon, where Thomas Lipton's vision for a global tea empire took root.
+The world-renowned brand Lipton tea begins right here in the lush hills of Ceylon, where the tea visionary Thomas Lipton's idea for a global tea empire is said to have taken root.
 In 1890, Lipton acquired several struggling tea plantations in Ceylon en route to Australia, aiming to revolutionise the tea industry by eliminating intermediaries.
-Among these, Dambatenne held a special place in Lipton's heart.
+Dambatenne is said to have held a special place among the estates he acquired.

 A Glimpse of Tradition

-Nestled between Haputale and Bandarawela, the Dambatenne Tea Factory is a testament to timeless craftsmanship.
-Despite the march of modernisation, Dambatenne retains its rustic charm, with machinery and processes dating back to its inception 130 years ago.
+Dambatenne Tea Factory is a testament to timeless craftsmanship.
+Despite the march of modernisation, Dambatenne retains its rustic charm, with machinery and processes dating almost back to its inception 130 years ago.
 Guided tours offer a peek into the heritage of tea production, though tea sales are unavailable on-site.
 For the whole operational experience, plan your visit before noon.

 Lipton’s Seat: A Vista of Splendor

-Venture 7km along winding hillside roads from the factory, and you’ll discover Lipton’s Seat, a breathtaking viewpoint named after the estate’s illustrious owner.
-Sir Thomas Lipton often brought visitors here to showcase the majesty of his plantation against the backdrop of panoramic vistas.
-Embark on a two-hour hike to the summit or opt for shortcuts nestled among tea bushes to expedite your ascent.
-As you ascend, the scenery unfolds, culminating in a 360-degree panorama stretching to the distant coastline on clear days.
-To avoid misty afternoons, aim for an early morning arrival.
+About 7km along the winding roads from the factory is Lipton’s Seat, a breathtaking viewpoint named after the estate’s illustrious owner.
+It is a well-known fact tha Sir Thomas Lipton often brought visitors here to showcase the majesty of his plantation against the backdrop of the gorgeous scenery.
+Avoid the mist that settles here during the afternoon and evening and prepare for a early morning trek to the viewing point.
 For those preferring a more leisurely journey, tuk-tuks offer a convenient ride to Lipton’s Seat, allowing for a scenic stroll back to Dambatenne.

-Location: About 52 km from Nuwara Eliya via Peradeniya-Badulla-Chenkaladi Hwy and Keppetipola – Boralanda – Haputale Rd.
+Location: 52 km along Peradeniya – Badulla Highway and Keppetipola – Boralanda – Haputale Rd.

 Blue Field Tea Factory